 In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard is intended to improve financial reporting about leasing transactions.
-Amongst other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
-This standard is effective for the Company's 2019 fiscal year.
-Based on the Company's current leases, the impact of this standard is not expected to have a material impact on the consolidated financial statements.
+Among other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
+The Company adopted the new standard effective January 1, 2019.
+The adoption did not have a material impact on these consolidated financial statements.

-In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses of Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses of Financial Instruments (Topic 326).
 The new guidance requires an allowance to be recorded for all expected credit losses for financial assets.
 The allowance for credit losses is based on historical information, current conditions, and reasonable and supportable forecasts.
-This standard is effective for the Company's 2020 fiscal year, however early adoption is permitted.
+This standard is effective for the Company's 2020 fiscal year.
 The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.